Connection Before Correction

-Advising: I think you should do this; how come you did not do so?
+Advising: "I think you should do this."
+"How come you did not do so?"

-One-upping: That is nothing; wait till you hear what happened to me.
+One-upping: "That is nothing; wait till you hear what happened to me."

-Educating: What you are going through can be positive if you did so and so.
+Educating: "What you are going through can be positive if you did so and so."

-Consoling: It’s not your fault; you did the best you could.
+Consoling: "It’s not your fault; you did the best you could."

-Story-telling: That reminds me of the time..."
+Story-telling: "That reminds me of the time..."

-Shutting down: Cheer up.
-Don’t feel so bad.
+Shutting down: "Cheer up.
+Don’t feel so bad."

-Sympathizing: Oh, you poor thing.
+Sympathizing: "Oh, you poor thing."

-Interrogating: When did this begin?
+Interrogating: "When did this begin?"

-Explaining: I would have called, but..."
+Explaining: "I would have called, but..."

-Correcting: That is not how it happened.
+Correcting: "That is not how it happened."

 How can we be more empathetic?

 Empathy is a skill that can help us understand what people around us might be feeling and needing.
-While we can sense what someone around us is going through in a particular situation, our empathic guesses may not always land right on them.
-We may think our friend whose project got rejected is sad, but she could be frustrated or even angry.
-Conversations can allow us the space to get to the root of what our friend might be going through.
-However, a focused process of connecting with people around us while also getting in touch with our feelings and needs can help us empathize in a more meaningful way.
-One concept in action that can make the process of empathizing with others easier and insightful is the Empathy Archery developed by Seed of Peace.
+While we can sense what someone around us is going through in a particular situation, our empathic guesses may not always be correct.
+Conversations can allow us the space to get to the root of what someone might be going through.
+One actionable concept that can help us have such discussions and make empathizing with others easy and more insightful is the Empathy Archery developed by Seed of Peace.
 The Empathy Archery consists of five rings.
 The outermost ring indicates listening in silence.
 The deeper we go, it includes aspects such as summarizing, sensing what's important, sensing feelings, and sensing needs.
 We can understand each ring with the example of the friend whose supervisor declined his project.

 Listening in silence: is the process of empathizing with someone through our presence.
 So, we don't have to say anything to our friend here.
 We only intend to give him our attention, be there for him, and understand what he is going through.

-Summarizing: after listening in silence and taking time to process what our friend tells us, we then summarize in one or two phrases what we heard him say and check in with him if we understood it as intended.
-An example could be, "What I heard is that the project you had been working on for three months did not get approved.
+Summarizing: after listening in silence and taking time to process what our friend tells us, we can summarize in one or two phrases what we heard him say and check in with him if we understood it as intended.
+Here's an example.
+"I hear you say that the project you worked on for three months got rejected.
 Is that what you mean?”
 If our friend thinks our summary is inadequate, we can ask him to clarify further.
 If he agrees, we can then move to the next ring.